Planning a trip to Hungary soon and trying to decide exactly what to do in Budapest?

 Buy some paprika.

-Go on a bar crawl through the ruin pubs (or just stop by for a drink).
+Go on a bar crawl through the ruin bars (or just stop by for a drink).

 Nearly 20 years ago, ruin bars came to Budapest… and their popularity has only continued to explode ever since.

-Known for cheap drinks and eclectic decor, Budapest’s ruin pubs are housed in once-derelict buildings that have found second lives as lively pubs.
+Known for cheap drinks and eclectic decor, Budapest’s ruin bars are housed in once-derelict buildings that have found second lives as lively pubs.

-The oldest, biggest, and most famous ruin bar is Szimpla Kert, and it’s the perfect place to introduce yourself to Budapest’s ruin pubs.
+The oldest, biggest, and most famous ruin bar is Szimpla Kert, and it’s the perfect place to introduce yourself to Budapest’s ruin bars.

 Check out the For Sale Pub.